Intermesh/groupoffice-docs/using/projects.rst

 Reports
 -------

-Group-Office comes with some reports that are useful for most businesses.
+GroupOffice comes with some reports that are useful for most businesses.
 But reports can also be customized if you have PHP knowledge.
-The Group-Office reports are available in source code.
+The GroupOffice reports are available in source code.
 Intermesh also offers report customization.
 Contact us for more information about this.

 The default reports are: